Erufailo/PixelArtMaker/README.md

 * Click and drag to paint
 * Right-Click and drag to erase
 * Save canvas as a picture to desktop
+* Clear the Canvas
+* Toggle the grid of the table